spring-guides/tut-spring-security-and-angular-js/oauth2-vanilla/README.md

   protected static class SecurityConfiguration extends WebSecurityConfigurerAdapter {
 ```

-Recall from [Part IV][fourth] that the UI server acts an API Gateway and we can declare the route mappings in YAML.
+Recall from [Part IV][fourth] that the UI server, by virtue of the `@EnableZuulProxy`, acts an API Gateway and we can declare the route mappings in YAML.
 So the "/user" endpoint can be proxied to the authorization server:

 ```yaml
 zuul: